T. J. Cunningham: Death

 On February 17, 2019, Cunningham was shot at Eaglecrest High School in Arapahoe County by a neighbor following an ongoing dispute over a parking space.
 He had met with the suspect, Marcus Johnson, at the parking lot to "box it out", when Johnson shot him three times.
 He died the following day as a result of his injuries.
-Johnson is being charged with first-degree murder.
+Johnson was charged with first degree murder.
+He was found guilty of second degree murder and was sentenced to 45 years in prison.